unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 });
 ```

-The client rendered layer itself is instantiated on lines 234-237, passing the "top-tweets" layer as its source, and the word cloud renderer as its renderer.
+The client-rendered layer is instantiated on lines 234-237, passing the "top-tweets" layer as its source and the word cloud renderer as its renderer.

 ```javascript
 clientLayer = new tiles.ClientLayer({